 With all other variables remaining unchanged, an increase in the Schmidt number from 1 to 1000 would reduce N by a multiple of 0.001.
 This would reduce the coefficient in C-4 by an equal manner causing a 1000th place reduction in the rate of solid asphaltene deposition in the pipes, denoted by mda*.

-Appendix E:
+Appendix E: Original plot of asphaltene deposition rate as a function of velocity proposed by Soulgani et al